Hollowtree

 State LTC Payroll Taxes.
 Know Your Exposure.

 Washington's WA Cares Fund is live.
 California, New York, and Minnesota are next.
-Use the tracker below to see where each state stands — and estimate what your organization could owe.
+Use the tracker below to see where each state stands -- and estimate what your organization could owe.

 State-by-State Status

-Seven states are actively pursuing or studying LTC payroll tax legislation.
+More than a dozen states are actively pursuing or studying LTC payroll tax legislation.
 Click any row for details.

-Last updated: April 2026.
+Last updated: July 2026.
 Sources include state legislative records, WA Employment Security Department, and AARP Public Policy Institute.
 This tracker is for informational purposes only and does not constitute legal or tax advice.

 Don't Wait for the Mandate